AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ````

 Any variant of Microsoft Visual Studio 2022 will work with Open RV (e.g. Enterprise, Professional or Community).
-You can select the version on [Visual Studio website](https://visualstudio.microsoft.com/downloads).
+You can select the version on the [Visual Studio website](https://visualstudio.microsoft.com/downloads).

 ### Installation